Yea Football Club: History

 In 1902 the Alexandra & Yea Football Association was founded with clubs from Alexandra, Thornton, Yarck and Yea competing.
 Yea won the inaugural premiership.

 In 1904 the club accepted a return to the NEFA and stayed until 1909.
 In an attempt to revive interest in the district Yea helped to reform the Alexandra & Yea FA in 1911 after the competition had been inoperative for some time.

 In 1913 Yea played for one season in the King Parrot Creek Football Association, losing the Grand Final to Homewood 4.3.27 to 0.7.7.

 In 1924 Yea moved on to the Waranga North East FL.
 This league functioned until the end of 1976, Yea won the last premiership.

+In 1937, Yea Reserves played in the Mansfield & Alexandra Football League.

 In 1977 Yea played in the Yarra Valley Mountain District Football League until 1985.

 In 1986 the club moved to the Kyabram & District Football League for twelve seasons.

 In 1997 the Goulburn Valley Football League absorbed the clubs from the Tungamah Football League and had a second division for three years (1996–1998).
 These second division clubs then left to form the Central Goulburn Football League in 1998.
 At the end of 2005 Central Goulburn Football League ceased to exist and broke up and the teams went to other leagues.

 Yea FC went to Kyabram & District Football League.

 After two years Yea returned to the Yarra Valley Mountain District Football League.

+In 2022 Yea was unable to field a football team, and merged with Broadford FNC for the 2022 season.

+in 2023 Yea football went into recess, unable to field a side.

+The club continued to participate in the AFL Outer East Football Netball League Netball competition.

+Yea recommenced its football teams for 2024 in the Outer East Football Netball League competition.